 - Body aches, pains, and muscle stiffness

-Hospitalization is strongly recommended for people withdrawing from benzos, since severe cases can cause seizures and thoughts of suicide.
+Hospitalization is strongly recommended for people withdrawing from depressants, particularly benzos, since severe cases can cause seizures and thoughts of suicide.

-If you or a loved one need help with detox, call our intake team at today.
-We encourage you to contact us to learn more about our programs and to find out how we can help you or your loved one begin the journey towards recovery.
+If you or a loved one needs help with detox, call our intake team at today.
+We can answer your questions about how alcohol or drugs affect you and what to expect during the detoxification process.
+We invite you to contact us to learn more about our addiction treatment programs and how we can help you or your loved one begin the journey towards recovery.